The Gathering (band): Independent years (2002-2008)

-In 2002 the band members took a break and tended to their private lives.
+In 2002, the band took a break and tended to their private lives.
 During this period, they ended their contract with Century Media.
-The Gathering had to run their newborn label Psychonaut Records and their 12½-year anniversary was coming up.
-To celebrate this with their fans, they released the mini-CD Black Light District on their own label.
+The Gathering had to run their newborn label Psychonaut Records.
+To celebrate their 12½-year anniversary, they released the mini-CD Black Light District on their own label.

-In early 2003, Souvenirs was released.
+They released Souvenirs in 2003.
 Sleepy Buildings, a semi-acoustic live album, followed in 2004.
-This album was the last one featuring Hugo Prinsen Geerligs as the bass player.
-He was later replaced by Marjolein Kooijman.
+This was the last album featuring bassist Hugo Prinsen Geerligs.
+Marjolein Kooijman replaced him.

-In 2005, The Gathering provided the music for a CD-ROM titled "Passengers in Time: The Musical History Tour".
-This CD accompanied a history study book written by Professor Wim Kratsborn and the band did not consider it to be an official release of theirs.
+In 2005, The Gathering provided the music for the CD-ROM "Passengers in Time: The Musical History Tour".
+This CD accompanied a history study book that Professor Wim Kratsborn wrote.
+The band did not consider it an official release.

-The band released a DVD in 2005, entitled A Sound Relief.
-This contained more gentle semi-acoustic songs.
-But this is not their first DVD.
-Century Media had released In Motion without band permission at 2001.
+The band released a DVD in 2005, A Sound Relief.
+This contained gentle semi-acoustic songs.
+But this was not their first DVD.
+Century Media had released In Motion without the band's permission in 2001.
 Nevertheless In Motion had an acceptable success.
 The next plan was to release in 2007 a second DVD (recognized for the band) A Noise Severe which features the more hard rock sound of The Gathering.
 This DVD was recorded in Santiago, Chile at 24 March 2007 at the Caupolicán Theatre.

 In April 2006 they released their eighth studio album called Home.
 They had toured in March in North and South America and, after a brief pause to let van Giersbergen treat a laryngitis problem, they continued their touring schedule with European dates and music festivals throughout 2006.

-The Gathering toured throughout the U.S. and Canada with Lacuna Coil in early 2007.
-On 5 June 2007, it was announced that Anneke was leaving The Gathering to spend more time with her family and her own band, Agua de Annique.
-The band scheduled a final tour stop on 4–5 August 2007 at the Ankkarock Festival, Finland.
-The Ankkarock Festival was announced as the final performance with Anneke as vocalist.
+In May 2007, The Gathering joined Lacuna Coil, In This Moment and Stolen Babies on "The Hottest Chicks in Metal" tour in the United States, sponsored by Revolver.
+On 5 June 2007, it was announced that Anneke was leaving The Gathering to spend more time with her family and her new project, Agua de Annique.
+Their final performance before Anneke's departure took place on 4 August 2007, at the Ankkarock festival in Finland.